From the mass gap in O(N) to the non-Borel-summability in O(3) and O(4) sigma-models: Results and discussions

+The fact that the energy can be expanded in power series over the running coupling constant (\ref{am}) is a nontrivial property of the integral equation (\ref{iequation}).
+This is a strong check of the validity of the bootstrap approach.
+This hidden renorm-group dynamics of the integral equation was shown to hold in the case of Gross-Neveu models in \cite{Forgacs:1991rs}.
+The case of the $O(N)$ appeared to be more difficult to prove.
+We checked the renorm-group dynamics in the $O(N)$ case at ten first orders of the perturbative expansion and then used it to perform calculations at higher orders.

-We have found analytical expressions for $\chi_n$ up to $n=26$ \footnote{the \textit{Mathematica} code for the calculations will be published in the PhD thesis}.
+We have found analytical expressions for $\chi_n$ up to $n=26$\footnote{the \textit{Mathematica} code for the calculations is published in the PhD thesis of the author \cite{Volin:2010cq}.}.
 This allowed us to estimate the large $n$ behavior of $\chi_n$: \be \chi_n\simeq \frac{\Gamma[n]}{2^{n-1}}a_n[\Delta]. \ee For $\Delta=0$ we have $a_n[0]=(-1)^{n-1}$.
-This result is consistent with the fact that in the large $N$ limit the leading IR renormalon pole in the Borel plane is absent \cite{David:1982qv}.
+This result is consistent with the fact that in the large $N$ limit the IR renormalon poles in the Borel plane are absent \cite{David:1982qv,David:1983gz}.
 The large-order behavior of the coefficients $\chi_n$ is therefore governed by the leading UV renormalon pole leading to the Borel-summable oscillating behavior (\ref{largeorder}).